 RMS: I think that your band really starting bringing your songwriting to the next level with your 2007 release,” Humanity: Hour 1.”
 What was it like recording that record and working with producer, Desmond Child?

 KM: It was a great experience, to go to L.A. and work on a new album and new songs with Desmond and his whole team.
 We had a great time.
 It was something like a concept album, especially the title track.
 There was some great material on this album.
 After that, we went back to picking up more of the European vibe, and that’s when we decided to work with our Swedish producers with the follow up, “Sting of the Tail.”
 So after the LA experience, we decide to go back to our roots.

 RMS: In following your career now, for over 35 years, I have always wondered, with you living in Germany, how difficult it was it early in your career to learn the English language and then write lyrics in English?

-RMS: Yeah, that was a really good move.
+RMS: Yeah, that was a really ended up being a blessing.
 I want to thank you very much, Klaus, for your time, and I hope you come to Western New York – you haven’t been here in a long time.
-Hopefully, on your next tou r- maybe winter, or summer next year.
+Hopefully, on your next tour- maybe winter, or summer next year.

 KM: Yes!
 Where are you calling from, Thomas?

 KM: Ah, Buffalo, New York.
 Yeah, yeah, yeah.
 I think we played there, but it was a while ago.
 The closest to you, I think we’re playing, is the Barkley Center in Brooklyn.

 RMS: Well, actually, you’re playing in Toronto, which is about an hour and a half away, so I’m hoping to catch you guys there.

 KM: Oh, that’s even closer to you guys!
 You’re right, ok (laughs).
 It was good to talk to you.
 Thank you very much, and hope to see you somewhere out there, ok?